 I love you, Melbourne!

-Have you been?
-What other cheap things to do in Melbourne can you contribute for those wondering what to do in Melbourne?
+Have you been to Melbourne?
+What other free and cheap things to do in Melbourne can you contribute to this list?
+Let me know in the comments below!

 Pin this to help your mates out!